Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Day 3

-Today, you do the first stage of your hike to Kumano Nachi Taisha (also called Kogumotori-goe, approximately 13 kilometres/5 hours).
+Today, you do the first hike stage to Kumano Nachi Taisha (also called Kogumotori-goe, approximately 13 kilometres or 5 hours).

-Get up early and take the bus to the trailhead, located between the Ukegawa bus stop [Google Maps location] and Shimoji-Bashi bus stop [Google Maps location].
+Get up early and take the bus to the trailhead between the Ukegawa bus stop [Google Maps location] and the Shimoji-Bashi bus stop [Google Maps location].
 You can hike from Kumano Hongū Taisha to the trailhead (approximately 4 kilometres), but you’d just be following the road, so save your energy.

-If you haven’t stocked up on supplies, there is a convenience store [Google Maps location] on the way from the Ukegawa bus stop to the trailhead.
+If you haven’t stocked up on supplies, there is a convenience store [Google Maps location] from the Ukegawa bus stop to the trailhead.
 There is a toilet at the Shimoji-Bashi bus stop.
-Do stop here as there is only one other public toilet on today’s section (requiring a 300-metre detour off the trail).
+Stop here, as there is only one other public toilet on today’s section (requiring a 300-metre detour off the trail).

 hyakken gura